Edgar-Donk/edgar-donk.github.io/README.md

 TCL scripting language.
 We can take stock of the themes on offer, most work with gif images, that are substitutes for the border part of the relevant widget.
 Most use one of the 4 common themes as a parent.
 Aquativo uses coded images, whereas the black theme has no images.
 There are 3 themes that can use png images, but these are only usable with tkinter 8.6 or above.
 Clam is the most popular parent theme, although if you were to run these themes it would be difficult to tell.
-Most images are about 60 by 60 pixels.
+Most images are about 30 by 30 pixels, with corners of one or three pixels radius.

 If you were to install ttkthemes it is easy to swith between the normal themes and ttkthemes.
-If you were to load the standard ttk Style module, then ttkthemes ar cut out, however if you load up ttkthemes
+If you were to load the standard ttk Style module, then ttkthemes are cut out, however if you load up ttkthemes
 ```
 import ttkthemes as ts
 .....